-Labour law issues and your rights as an employee in Azerbaijan | Employment Law
+Labour law issues and your rights as an employee in Azerbaijan.
+Employment Law

 Nobody may be deprived of a right to work based on discrimination related to citizenship, sex, race, nationality, language, place of residence, economic standing, social origin, age, family circumstances, religion, political views, affiliation with trade unions or other public associations, professional standing, beliefs, or other similar factors.

-The Labour Code applies to all entities operating in Azerbaijan, however, it does not apply to expats who signed employment agreement with a foreign legal entity in a foreign country, and work in a Azerbaijani subsidiary or Azerbaijani branch office.
+The Labor Code applies to all entities operating in Azerbaijan, however, it does not apply to expats who signed employment agreement with a foreign legal entity in a foreign country, and work in a Azerbaijani subsidiary or Azerbaijani branch office.

 Minimum terms and provisions that the employment contract must include: